thamil33/ScrAI/README.md

 // filepath: README.md
 # ScrAI

-A sophisticated engine for simulating worlds populated by intelligent Actors.
+A state-of-the-art engine for simulating worlds populated by intelligent Actors.

 Refer to [Blueprint.md](Blueprint.md) for detailed project information.